Thyroid NodulesSkip to the navigation

 may be used to destroy thyroid tissue if:

-- Your nodule is noncancerous but is making too much thyroid hormone, causing hyperthyroidism.
+- Your nodule is making too much thyroid hormone, causing hyperthyroidism.
 If you have hyperthyroidism because of your nodule and you are pregnant, it is not a good idea to have radioactive iodine treatment.
 Your doctor may recommend surgery instead of radioactive iodine.

 - You have several nodules (multinodular goiter) and surgery is not a good idea because of other health problems you have.
 Radioactive iodine can shrink nodules that cause problems with breathing or swallowing, but your nodules may come back after treatment.